Multi Proxy Anchor Family Loss for Several Types of Gradients: Proposed Loss Function and Evaluation Metric

-For comparison of the DML performance metrics, table \ref{MetricsExamples} shows the examples when the number of positive data is four against the query.
-According to table \ref{MetricsExamples}, Recall@10, Precision@10, MAP@R, and MAP@10 are not able to evaluate search results enough, while nDCG@10 can evaluate the performance enough in all results.
+To compare the DML performance metrics, table \ref{MetricsExamples} shows examples when the number of positive data against the query is four.
+According to table \ref{MetricsExamples}, Recall@10, Precision@10, MAP@R, and MAP@10 cannot evaluate the search results sufficiently, while nDCG@10 can evaluate the performance sufficiently in all results.